 Assistant, Associate or Full Professor in Bioinformatics

-Screening of applications will begin December 1, 2018; the search will continue until the position is filled.
-All applicants will be contacted by the Chair.
-Applicants must have a Ph.D. and should submit a 1-page letter of interest, a NIH-formatted biosketch including the sections Personal Statement and Contributions to Science and followed by a complete list of publications, a 3-page research statement, and three letters of reference.
+Applications for any of these positions will be screened immediately and the search will continue to be considered until April 2018.
+Applicants should submit a 1-page letter of interest, a NIH-formatted biosketch including the sections Personal Statement and Contributions to Science and followed by a complete list of publications, a 3-page research statement, and three letters of reference.
+Applicants for a Distinguished Fellow position require a letter of reference by the current doctoral advisor and discuss explicitly the time frame of graduation.
 All materials must be submitted electronically to AcademicJobsOnline.
-Inquiries may be directed to the inaugural department chair, Dr. Gaudenz Danuser. firstname.lastname@example.org
+Inquiries may be directed to the chairman, Gaudenz Danuser (Gaudenz.Danuser@UTSouthwestern.edu).

 The scientific focus of the Department of Bioinformatics is on creating computational methods for integrative analysis and modeling of complex biomedical processes in high-dimensional and multimodal data sets.
 Central to the bioinformatics infrastructure of the institution are the Bioinformatics Core Facility and the Bio-High Performance Computing group, which provide robust analytical and computational workflows to end users across campus.
 For more information regarding the mission and services of these two groups, please visit the BioHPC portal and the BICF webpage.